Read & Write

-Read & Write GOLD by TextHelp Systems supports people who struggle with reading and writing, learning English, or who have learning disabilities such as dyslexia.
-This software offers flexible literacy solutions to help with reading, writing, studying, and research.
-This software is available to the public, and does not require approval for disability services.
+Read & Write by TextHelp Systems supports people with reading, writing, pronouncing, and learning English.
+It is an excellent resource for those who have learning disabilities such as dyslexia.
+This software also offers flexible literacy solutions to help with studying and research.
+This software is available to the public, and does not require approval from disability services.
 Shoreline Community College owns an unlimited site license, allowing this software to be available for all Mac and PC computers on and off campus.

-- Students and employees who wish to use the product off-campus may request a Remote User Copy from Special Services.
+- Students and employees who wish to use the product off-campus may download a Remote User Copy.

 - Instructions to install the product on a networked, on-campus PC.

-- If you would like Read & Write GOLD installed on an on-campus Mac, please notify Special Services.
+- If you would like Read & Write GOLD installed on an on-campus Mac, please notify Student Accessibility Services.

 - Videos about how to use this product can be found here.

 - Instructions on reading PDFs can be found here.

 MAGic and JAWS software by Freedom Scientific are available from any networked PC